rvsitebuilder/developer-docs/installation.md

 1. Upload Folder rvsitebuilder to /public_html/ or /www/
 1. Call the setup.php script for your domain name on browser http://mydomainname.com/rvsitebuilder/setup.php
 1. Follow the setup steps until finish.
-1. Enter developer license at manage app
+1. Enter developer license at manage app.